 Great resumes tempt their readers to want to know more about you, which will entice them to invite you to the interview table.
 That said, few recruiters will pick up the phone right after their six-second resume scan.
 Instead, they'll dive deeper into the resume and head online for more information about you and your background.

 By providing a link to a longer version of your resume, such as a personal website, LinkedIn profile, or other online CV, you can limit your resume to only the most relevant content while still directing recruiters to a place where they can get more.

 3. Remove unnecessary content

-If your resume is too long, there’s a good chance it contains information recruiters don’t really care about.
+If your resume runs long, there's a good chance it contains information recruiters don't really care about.

 Does your resume include an objective?
 Delete it.
 Resume objectives are outdated only a good idea when asking friends to forward it people who may not know what kind of job you're looking for.